 Farm shops in Derbyshire

 One reaches a certain age in life when a farm shop becomes wildly exciting.
 Quality, artisan food?
 Check.
 Ethically produced?
 Check.
 Sustainable and carbon footprint friendly?
 Check.
 Good for the local economy?
 Check.
 In an increasingly homogenised world, farm shops are a gateway into a more grounded, authentic way of shopping and eating.
 Farm shops completely embody the Lovely Local Indie ethos.
-Here’s my top ten farm shops in Derbyshire.
+Here’s my top twelve farm shops in Derbyshire.

 Here’s my edit of the very best farm shops in Derbyshire and just slightly beyond.
 This post was fully updated in January 2022.

 Chatsworth Farm Shop